 While risk in general is something the executives think about and discuss, brand reputation seems to be in need of specific attention.

 Fewer than half of CEOs (42 percent) and roughly 50 percent of board members discussed reputation risks during the past year, Deloitte says.
-Also troubling, roughly the same percentage (53 percent of CEOs and 46 percent of board members) are unable to identify things that can damage brand reputation.
+Roughly the same percentage (53 percent of CEOs and 46 percent of board members) are unable to identify things that can damage brand reputation.
 Not surprisingly, more than 50 percent of organizations lack a plan to develop or acquire tools to manage reputational risks, including crisis-response capabilities.

 In addition to brand reputation, corporate culture also seems to be lacking for attention, the Deloitte survey finds.
 Fewer than 33 percent of organizations provide regular reports at the CEO and board level on culture.